Nile Ranger: Newcastle United

-In July 2008, director of football at Newcastle, Dennis Wise, brought Ranger to Newcastle United.
+In July 2008, Ranger joined Newcastle United at the invitation of director of football Dennis Wise.
 Ranger made his academy debut against Leicester City on 23 August 2008 and made his debut for the reserve team against Sunderland at St James' Park on 1 September 2008.
 He impressed hugely in these levels, finishing with 15 goals for the Under-18s and seven for the reserves in his first season on Tyneside.
 That resulted in his winning the "Wor Jackie Milburn Trophy" in 2009.
-He was subsequently rewarded by then-manager Alan Shearer with a new and improved three-and-a-half-year contract.
+He was rewarded by then-manager Alan Shearer with a new and improved three-and-a-half-year contract.

-Ranger's Newcastle debut came as an added-time substitute for Shola Ameobi against West Bromwich Albion in the Championship on 8 August 2009.
+Ranger's senior debut came as an added-time substitute for Shola Ameobi against West Bromwich Albion in the Championship on 8 August 2009.

 He made his first senior start against Leicester City on 31 August, where he won the man of the match award; he played just over 84 minutes before being substituted and received a standing ovation from fans.
 He scored his first senior goal for the club in a 2–0 win over Coventry City on 9 December, after coming on as a substitute for Peter Løvenkrands.
 Ranger scored the second of his two league goals that season in a 2–0 home win against Crystal Palace on 27 January 2010, as Newcastle ended the season as champions and were promoted to the Premier League.

 After appearing as an unused substitute in the first two Premier League games for Newcastle, he started in the Football League Cup wins over Accrington Stanley and Chelsea.
 He scored the first equalising goal in the game at Stamford Bridge on 22 September 2010, appearing in a right-wing berth, as Newcastle went on to triumph 4–3.
 He made his Premier League debut on 16 October, coming off the bench in the 89th minute in a 2–2 draw against Wigan Athletic.
 He made a host of substitute appearances for Newcastle after that, notably in the 1–0 away win to Arsenal, when he turned past Arsenal defender Laurent Koscielny and was through on goal before the latter tugged him down and received a red card.
 Ranger signed a new 5 1/2-year contract on 3 December 2010, keeping him at the club until 2016.
-He also started several games after, for a while, being the club's only fit striker after the sale of Andy Carroll to Liverpool and injuries to Shola Ameobi and Leon Best.
+He started several games after, as the club's only fit striker after the sale of Andy Carroll to Liverpool and injuries to Shola Ameobi and Leon Best.

-On 21 November 2011, having failed to appear for Newcastle in the season up to that date, Ranger signed on loan for Championship club Barnsley until 14 January 2012.
+On 21 November 2011, having failed to appear for Newcastle that season, Ranger signed on loan for Championship club Barnsley until 14 January 2012.
 In his fifth game for Barnsley, a 1–0 away defeat to West Ham United on 17 December 2011, Ranger injured his foot.
 His loan was cut short and he returned to Newcastle.

 On 22 March 2012, he joined Sheffield Wednesday in League One on loan until the end of the 2011–12 season.